// KEEP UP TO DATE

 News & Updates

-Wichita County DA’s Office and WFPD Enahnce Forensic Toolkit with Crime-lite AUTO
+Wichita County DA’s Office and WFPD Enhance Forensic Toolkit with Crime-lite AUTO

 Wichita Falls Police Department and Wichita County District Attorney’s Office have added a foster+freeman Crime-lite AUTO to their forensic toolkit.
 Jointly funded by the two agencies, this new acquisition will empower examiners to undertake crime scene analysis more efficiently, speeding up processes and freeing up valuable time.